hyperlinkgroup/swift-firebase-manager/.github/README.md

 ##### Authenticate by using Apple Id

-The Authentication Manager controls the whole authentication flow and returns you the handled error without any further work.
+The Authentication Manager controls the whole authentication flow and returns the handled error without any further work.

 ###### SwiftUI: